hellums/lacey-bacon/README.md

 # Basic Functionality (Code Louisville Project)
 This program was built and tested using:

-- > Python version 3.10.1
+- Python version 3.10.1

-- > pip version 21.3.1
+- pip version 21.3.1

 Substitute your own Python 3 interpreter command below, be it py, py3, python, or python3, if it is different than 'python' used below.
-It is recommended that you also upgrade pip (python -m pip install --upgrade pip) first.
+Best practice is to also upgrade pip first (python -m pip install --upgrade pip).

 Prerequisites include:
 - matplotlib==3.5.1